noted-eip/protorepo/docs/account_service_documentation.md

 # Account Service Technical Documentation

+## Summary

+- Introduction
+- Architecture
+- DataSheme
+- Query
+- Endpoint
+- Dependency
+- TestingPolicy

+## Introduction

+The notes service is part of Noted “micro services” architecture.
+This service is communicating with clients by the [api-gateway](https://github.com/noted-eip/api-gateway), and others API like the google natural api, the graphQL google API.
+### Languages

+This service is written in [golang](https://go.dev/doc/).
+The communication messages between the api-gateway and this service are in [gRpc](https://grpc.io/docs/languages/go/quickstart/) script based.

+### Features

+This service is managing the data logic of :
+- The accounts and their related informations
+- The authentication

 # Purpose

 The Account Service is part of Noted's "microservices" architecture.

 This service handles user-related tasks such as, but not limited to, account CRUD, authentication.

+You can find more information about how to run the service by looking at the [README.md](https://github.com/noted-eip/accounts-service#readme)

 # Data Scheme